 Currently, embryos are frozen at the pronuclear stage (2PN – one day after egg collection), the 2nd or 3rd day after egg collection (cleavage stage) or the 5th day after egg collection at the blastocyst stage.

-It is recommended that only good quality embryos should be frozen, since only these embryos survive thawing (internationally around 80%) and give realistic possibilities of achieving a pregnancy.
+It is recommended that only good quality embryos should be frozen since only these embryos survive thawing (internationally around 80%) and give realistic possibilities of achieving a pregnancy.
 In any case, the couple should first discuss with their doctor upon the strategy and appropriate timing of cryopreservation and then make a decision in common.

 The primary goal in cryopreserving surplus embryos is to avoid the procedures of controlled ovarian stimulation and egg retrieval, in case that the “fresh” cycle fails to achieve a pregnancy.
 The woman can proceed to a frozen embryo transfer with optimal clinical outcomes.

 Pregnancy rates generated by the transfer of cryopreserved embryos are slightly lower than those of “fresh cycles”.
-Furthermore, even if a pregnancy is achieved during a “fresh cycle”, cryopreserved embryos can be used when the couple decides to have a second child, eliminating the need of a new stimulated cycle.
+Furthermore, even if a pregnancy is achieved during a “fresh cycle”, cryopreserved embryos can be used when the couple decides to have a second child, eliminating the need for a new stimulated cycle.

 Human embryos contain large amounts of water and are very sensitive during cryopreservation.
 In practice, the cooling procedure is always the same and involves placing embryos in specialized cryoprotectants, small neutral solutes, and final preservation under liquid nitrogen in cryostraws.
 Each cryostraw is sealed and labeled with the patient’s name.